AlphaDio/universus-prototype-sets/cards/neutral.md

 - Stats: 2 difficulty, 5 control
 - Block: Mid +2
 - Symbols: Good / Chaos
-- Tags: Document / Stage
+- Tags: Intrigue / Stage
 - Text: Response Commit: After a Stage card is discarded from the Stage field, add the top card of your deck to your momentum.
 - Role: Stage replacement payoff.